anoopks1207/mpifileutils/README.md

 ## Utilities

 The tools in mpiFileUtils are MPI applications.
 They must be launched as MPI applications, e.g., within a compute allocation on a cluster using mpirun.
-The tools do not currently checkpoint, so one must be careful that an invocation of the tool has sufficient time to complete before it is killed.
+The tools except dsync with --batch-files do not currently checkpoint, so one must be careful that an invocation of the tool has sufficient time to complete before it is killed.

 dbcast - Broadcast a file to each compute node.